pdfix/action-pdf-accessibility-paddle-docker/README.md

 ## Run a Docker image

 ### Build docker image
-Build the docker image with the name `pdfix-paddle-ocr`.
+Build the docker image with the name `pdfix-paddlex`.
 You can choose another name if you want.

 ```
-docker build -t pdfix-paddle-ocr .
+docker build -t pdfix-paddlex .
 ```

 ### Run docker container